 - Staffing – Have a plan for staffing/salary costs.
 Make sure to include more than the base costs with things like insurance, 401k matching, and company events.

-- Point of Sale System – Account for your retail POS system and the hardware.
+- Point of Sale System – Account for your POS system and the hardware.
 Consider how many terminals you will need and any additional software such as customer loyalty or accounting integration you might need.

 A Thorough Retail Business Plan in Summary